-Hook Norton Brass Band proudly celebrates its 130th anniversary in 2016.
+Hook Norton Brass Band proudly celebrates its 135th anniversary in 2021.

 In 1886 a group of railway workers constructing the Great Western Railway joined together with local villagers in Hook Norton to form the band.
 The very first rehearsals were held at the brewery because the founder member and first bandmaster was a Mr John Harris, one of the brewery’s directors.
 The band flourished during the first part of the 20th century, but village bands generally declined after the second world war, for fairly obvious reasons.
 Hook Norton survived by moving to Banbury and attracting players from a wider area.